UPPS 07.10.01 - Honor Code

 The following procedures are summarized in the Honor Code Procedures-Faculty Member Responsibilities and Honor Code Procedures-Student Responsibilities.

-When a faculty member reasonably suspects that a student under the faculty member’s supervision has violated the Honor Code, the faculty member will follow the following procedures.
-The student or faculty member may consult with the Council chair regarding the matter or with the AVPAA on policy and procedural concerns.
+When a faculty member reasonably suspects that a student under the faculty member’s supervision has violated the Honor Code, the faculty member will adhere to the following procedures.
+The student or faculty member may consult with the Council chair regarding the matter or with the AVPAS on policy and procedural concerns.
 All allegations must be treated as confidential.
 Students generally have the right to remain in the class until the conclusion of the Honor Code investigation.

 Within a reasonable time frame, the faculty member will complete the Honor Code Review Form and note his or her determination on the alleged violation and academic penalty to be imposed as defined in Section 02.05.